broadinstitute/viral-workshops/veme-ngs/metagenomics.md

 The `classify_single` workflow will additionally take the subset of reads classified as *acellular* (all viral and unclassified reads, typically representing a small minority of the input data) and perform *de novo* assembly via SPAdes.
 The resulting contigs are provided in the `contigs_fasta` output column of the `metagenomics` table.
 You can download these fasta files from the table view--they should not be particularly large files (in this workshop's data set, all of these files are less than 0.5MB).

-For highly diverse viral taxa, k-mer based read classification will have sensitivity limitations, especially when utilizing RefSeq-only databases and/or if the full diversity of the species is not captured well in INSDC at all.
-As a practical example, Lassa virus (LASV) is about 70% conserved at the nucleotide level across the species--with an average of 1 SNP every 3bp, no k-mer-based method will match these unless a close enough genome is represented in the database.
-Default JHU kraken(2) databases include only one representative genome per viral species (the RefSeq genome), so the options include either 1) building a custom database with more viral diversity (`gs://pathogen-public-dbs/v1/kraken2-broad-20200505.tar.zst` is an example) or utilizing a different detection approach.
+For highly diverse viral taxa, k-mer based read classification will have sensitivity limitations, especially when utilizing RefSeq-only databases and/or if the full diversity of the species is not captured well in INSDC at all (see LASV results above).
+Custom kraken database builds can help, but not for more novel or uncharacterized viral taxa, which would require a different detection approach.

 Utilizing *de novo* contigs instead of raw reads for detection provides more statistical power per sequence for distant matches via BLAST or BLAST-like approaches.
 This workshop does not go into detail on how to employ these approaches, however the most common and simple approach that researchers will take as a next step for investigation is to run the contigs through [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/) against `nt` (blastn) or `nr` (blastx).